Luis Phelipe

-Luis Phelipe de Souza Figueiredo (born 20 February 2001) is a Brazilian professional footballer who plays as a forward for Moldovan Liga club Sheriff Tiraspol.
+Luis Phelipe de Souza Figueiredo (born 20 February 2001) is a Brazilian professional footballer who currently plays as a forward for Hong Kong Premier League club Lee Man, on loan from Moldovan Super Liga club Sheriff Tiraspol.

 Career

 Red Bull Brasil / Red Bull Bragantino

 Born in Santos, São Paulo, Phelipe represented the youth sides of Santos and Portuguesa Santista before joining Red Bull Brasil in 2016.
 He made his senior debut for the latter club on 22 September 2018, coming on as a second-half substitute and scoring in a 3–1 home win over Desportivo Brasil in the Copa Paulista.

 Phelipe became a Red Bull Bragantino player when Red Bull Brasil merged with Clube Atlético Bragantino in April 2019.
 He made his Série B debut on 18 May, replacing Barreto late into a 0–1 away loss to Londrina.
 Phelipe featured in just one further match for Bragantino during the campaign, as his side achieved Série A promotion as champions.

 Red Bull Salzburg

 On 18 July 2019, Austrian team Red Bull Salzburg announced the signing of Phelipe on a five-year contract.